Sudhanshu048/CodeAlpha-Data-Science-Internship/README.md

-#  CodeAlpha Machine Learning Internship
+#  CodeAlpha Data Science Internship
 (Updated by Mrunal)
 This repository contains all the tasks completed ,focusing on real-world machine learning problems using Python.